koch505/iosblue/docs/setup.md

 Kafka message to a remote Kafka cluster residing in an OATS cluster.
 It requires network connectivity for this service to work.

+> Important: make sure that the Kafka broker you'd like to mirror to is setup correctly.
+>
+> Uncomment and set `advertised.listeners` to `PLAINTEXT://<broker_host_IP:9092>` in your Kafka’s `server.properties` config file.
+By default the ISOBlue will try to resolve the server's _hostname_ on which the Kafka broker resides.
+This will fail in most cases and prevent the mirror service from functioning correctly.
+See [Kafka Listeners - Explained](https://rmoff.net/2018/08/02/kafka-listeners-explained/) for an in-depth discussion about this topic.

 * *get-pgns.service*

 This service runs `get_pgns.sh` script located in `/opt/bin`.
 The script fetches